FOR-NM/rg2_Streamflow/README.md

 # Streamflow
-Management for continuous flow estimates using Pressure Transducer (Level Logger) data You can find the scripts for each site in the scripts folders.
+Management for continuous flow estimates using Pressure Transducer (Level Logger) data.
+You can find the scripts for each site in the scripts folders.
 Site two letter codes correspond to each five sites from the QuEST project.
+Other folders like "googledrive" and "data" are temporary data storeing folders.
 - SS: Alabama - South Sandy
 - BR: Arkansas - Brush Creek
 - DV: Nevada - Dog Valley